Luis Robert Player Props: White Sox vs. Royals

 Luis Robert At The Plate

-- Robert leads Chicago with 35 hits and an OBP of .344, plus a team-best slugging percentage of .507.
+- Robert leads Chicago with 35 hits and a team-best slugging percentage of .493.

-- Among qualifying batters in MLB action, his batting average ranks 78th, his on-base percentage ranks 69th, and he is 42nd in the league in slugging.

-- Robert will look to extend his eight-game hitting streak.
-He's batting .600 with two homers in his last outings.
+- He ranks 90th in batting average, 82nd in on base percentage, and 45th in slugging among qualified hitters in MLB.

+- In 62.2% of his games this season (23 of 37), Robert has picked up at least one hit, and in nine of those games (24.3%) he recorded at least two.

-- In 30.6% of his games this season, Robert has had at least one RBI.
-He's picked up more than one in 16.7% and driven in three or more of his team's runs in two contests.
+- In 11 games this year (29.7%), Robert has picked up an RBI, and in six of those games (16.2%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 17 games this year (45.9%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.